Ali Dizaei: Yas Restaurant incident and initial conviction (2008-2010)

+Successful appeal (2011)

 On 16 May 2011, the Court of Appeal granted leave to appeal and allowed the appeal, quashing the convictions.
-Lord Justice Hughes, Vice-President of the Court of Appeal said that the court "simply [did] not know whether this conviction is soundly based or not".
-He continued, "In those circumstances we are driven to the conclusion that it cannot be regarded as safe."
-This was despite the fact that Waad Al Baghdadi was at this stage only suspected of being a benefit fraudster.
-A re-trial was ordered.
-Dizaei was released with immediate effect.
+Lord Justice Hughes, Vice-President of the Court of Appeal, said that the court "simply [did] not know whether this conviction is soundly based or not".
+He continued, "In those circumstances, we are driven to the conclusion that it cannot be regarded as safe."
+This was even though Waad Al Baghdadi was at this stage only suspected of benefit fraud.
+A re-trial was ordered and Dizaei was released with immediate effect.

-Dizaei subsequently said that he wished to clear his name and expressed his desire to rejoin Scotland Yard as a Commander.
+Dizaei wished to clear his name and rejoin Scotland Yard as a Commander.

 On 27 June 2011, the key witness in the quashed conviction of Dizaei, Waad Al-Baghdadi, was charged with benefit fraud (in excess of £27,000), which included false disability claims in the name of his deceased father.

 On 3 July 2011, the Sunday Times reported an allegation that police pressured a young Muslim woman to withdraw her allegation of rape against Waad Al-Baghdadi.
 On 13 February 2012, Al-Baghdadi was arrested and bailed in relation to an alleged serious assault in September 2009 and an investigation was reopened into allegations that he raped a young Muslim woman in April and September 2010.

-Temporary reinstatement
+Temporary reinstatement (2011)

-On Friday 1 October 2011, Dizaei was reinstated after a Police Appeals Tribunal meeting gave a unanimous decision in favour of his reinstatement to the rank of Commander in the Metropolitan Police.
-It was decided by the MPA that Dizaei would still be suspended on full pay.
+On Friday 1 October 2011, Dizaei was reinstated after a Police Appeals Tribunal meeting gave a unanimous decision in favour of his reinstatement as Commander of the Metropolitan Police.
+The MPA decided that Dizaei would still be suspended on full pay.
 Dizaei said that he would appeal that decision.
 He remained suspended until re-conviction in February 2012.

-Defamation proceedings

-In September 2009, Dizaei won a High Court action against the Daily Mail and the Evening Standard over a defamatory article published in June 2008.
-The newspapers were forced to issue an apology and pay substantial costs and damages.
-On receipt of the apology he issued further proceedings against the Daily Mail for an allegedly defamatory article published in September 2008 suggesting that Dizaei advised a lawyer over a criminal case.